Water and Nature

 Healthy ecosystems can help mitigate climate change

-When deprived, these ecosystems go from being highly effective at storing carbon, to contributing to greenhouse gas (GHG) emissions.
+Thriving ecosystems can be highly effective at sequestering greenhouse gas (GHG) emissions.

 Dow Thailand plant

-• We use water in our operations primarily to manage heat generated by some of our manufacturing processes.
+• We use water in our daily operations primarily to manage heat generated by some manufacturing processes.

-• We consume a small amount in some of our products and process technologies.
+• We consume a small amount in a few of our products and process technologies.

 Did you know?

-Approximately 95% of the water we withdraw is returned to the environment.
+Approximately 96% of the water we withdraw is sustainably returned to the environment.

 Milestones moving forward